openstack-archive/senlin/doc/source/developer/profile_type.rst

   $ sudo pip install -e .

-Now, when you do a ``senlin profile-type-list``, you will see your profile type listed along with other existing profile types.
+Now, when you do a :command:`openstack cluster profile type list`, you will see your profile type listed along with other existing profile types.